StartupShell/web-2017/README.md

 ## Startup Shell Redesign 2017

-Master branch is deployed to production automatically.
+Master branch is deployed to production almost automagically.
+Add [deploy: production] to commit to deploy.
+The site is built using Jekyll.

+### Set up your local dev environment

 Install jekyll